tim-rafferty/professional-portfolio/README.md

 6. **Credentials**: Contains your certifications, education, and skills.
 7. **Technical Skills**: Contains your technical skills categorized by type.

-**Core Technologies
+**Core Technologies**
--React: All components and outputs are React-based -Tailwind CSS: Used for styling
+- React: All components and outputs are React-based
+- Tailwind CSS: Used for styling
--TypeScript: Component code
+- TypeScript: Component code
--ShadCN UI: Design and UI
+- ShadCN UI: Design and UI
--Lucide Icons: Icons
+- Lucide Icons: Icons